JimHeaney/social-distancing-soldering-kit/README.md

 When you no longer need the rangefinder, you can use the 328P microcontroller like an Arduino.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/social-distancing-soldering-kit.html).

 ## Current Release
 Version 1.5